 Over The Counter (OTC)

 It is a type of securities trading that occurs directly between two parties, usually through an electronic network.
-OTC trades do not use a traditional exchange and can be riskier than trading on an exchange.
+OTC trades do not use a traditional central exchange.

 Overnight Interest